vackosar/vackosar.github.io/_posts/2020-10-25-Performers-FAVOR+-Faster-Transformer-Attention.md

 Doing this, the authors arrived at stronger guarantees of fast convergence and unbiasedness of the softmax estimate.
 The whole mechanism was then called FAVOR+.

+Fast convergence implies that we need much less random features.
+In the Performer paper, they show very good performermance on \\( L = 4096, d = 16\\) with feature count starting from 100.
+Their default setup was **256** features (Section A.3).

 #### TODO - post under construction!